 Understanding Cancer in Dogs: Prevalence and the Importance of Awareness

-Cancer affects an estimated one in three dogs in Australia, and nearly half of all dogs over the age of ten develop some form of cancer.
+Cancer affects an estimated one in four dogs in Australia, and nearly half of all dogs over the age of ten develop some form of cancer.
 This statistic highlights the importance of awareness and vigilance, particularly as pets age.
 The Australian Companion Animal Registry of Cancers (ACARCinom) plays a crucial role in collecting data that helps veterinarians and researchers identify cancer trends, risk factors, and potential preventive measures.

 Recognising the Warning Signs: Symptoms of Cancer in Dogs